Ocean Freight Emissions Have Caused Global Cooling?

 The most recent headlines are about things the international shipping industry is doing to reduce or even eliminate emissions that contribute to global warming.
 It’s ironic that these efforts to fight global warming should end an agent of global cooling.

-However, sulfur pollution creates short-term global cooling while CO2 pollution creates long-term effects.
+However, sulfur pollution creates short-term global cooling while CO2 pollution creates long-term effects but with the services from carbonclick.com, online business offsets are also available nowadays which can be used to measure CO2 emissions.
 While cooling effects have outweighed warming effects in shipping, the long term effects of CO2 emissions could be much worse.
 Consider this from the abstract of the study Temple’s article refers to.

 Recent studies indicate that the cooling due to altered clouds far outweighs the warming effects from greenhouse gases such as carbon dioxide (CO2) or ozone from shipping, overall causing a negative present-day radiative forcing (RF).
 Current efforts to reduce sulphur and other pollutants from shipping may modify this.
 However, given the short residence time of sulphate compared to CO2, the climate response from sulphate is of the order decades while that of CO2 is centuries.
 The climatic trade-off between positive and negative radiative forcing is still a topic of scientific research, but from what is currently known, a simple cancellation of global mean forcing components is potentially inappropriate and a more comprehensive assessment metric is required.
 The CO2 equivalent emissions using the global temperature change potential (GTP) metric indicate that after 50 years the net global mean effect of current emissions is close to zero through cancellation of warming by CO2 and cooling by sulphate and nitrogen oxides.